mcgyver5/legit_hosting_used_for_phishing/readme.md

 Accounts on the legitmate hosting sites might be hacked or have a free sign-up

 Format
-a.
-URL and description of service
+1. URL and description of service
-b. phishing URL example
+2. phishing URL example
-c.
-How to report abuse
+3. How to report abuse
-d.
-Cost of Service / Availability of Free Tier
+4. Cost of Service / Availability of Free Tier